Guidance for Faculty and Staff

 • Keep the matter confidential.
 It is important that you do not discuss the student's disclosure with colleagues.
 You can and should share the disclosure with EDI, and complete a Sexual Assault Anonymous Report form

-All UB Employees who do not have significant counseling responsibilities (licensed/certified counselors) are strongly encouraged to provide University Police with information when they are notified of a sexual assault.
+All UB Employees who do not have significant counseling responsibilities (licensed/certified counselors) are strongly encouraged to provide University Police with information when they are notified of sexual violence.
 The Sexual Assault Anonymous Report form allows you to report an assault while maintaining a victim’s confidentiality.
 You can fill in as much information on the form as you know and/or as the student is willing to have you disclose.

 All academic faculty members and professionals in academic advisement, career services, continuing education, financial aid, instructional support, athletics, residential life, or student activities/affairs who witness, or who receive a report from a student of, violence or harassment on the basis of sex or gender prohibited by Title IX are required to notify EDI.
 Contact an EDI representative at (716) 645-2266 to make a report.
 Please be assured that EDI will keep the information you provide private, and will only proceed with an investigation with the consent of the student, or if there is a risk to the health or safety to the reporting student or others if UB does not take action.